Exporting Data

 Data Export

-After running an analysis, you can export the results as CSV or JSON.
+After running analysis, export results as CSV or JSON.

 CSV Export

-CSV files include one row per detected cage with the following columns:
+CSV files include one row per detected cage with fields such as:

 | Column | Description |